Getting Started with Notebooks for Mac

-If you use Notebooks on an iPad or iPhone and sync its contents to Dropbox, it is very easy to pick up and work on the same documents with Notebooks for Mac.
+If you use Notebooks on an iPad or iPhone and synchronize its contents to Dropbox, it is easy to pick up and work on the same documents with Notebooks for Mac.

-- Download and install the Dropbox client for Mac (a free download available from the Dropbox website).
-This application automatically and continuously synchronizes the contents of your Dropbox (and with it the documents you sync from Notebooks on an iPad or iPhone) with a folder on your Mac.
-Please make sure to use the same Dropbox account on your Mac, iPad and iPhone.
+- If you have not already done so, download and install the Dropbox client for Mac, a free download from the Dropbox website.
+This app automatically and continuously synchronizes the contents of your Dropbox (and with it the documents you sync from Notebooks on an iPad or iPhone) with a folder on your Mac.

-With these steps, Notebooks for Mac is set up to present your books and documents from your Dropbox sync folder and save all changes and additions to that folder.
+With this setup, Notebooks for Mac displays the books and documents from your Dropbox sync folder and saves all changes and modifications to that folder.
 The Dropbox client on your Mac then syncs these documents to Dropbox, from where they find their way into Notebooks on your iPad or iPhone. – Currently, this is the most convenient and seamless connection between Notebooks on your iOS device and your Mac.

 Notebooks and WebDAV Servers